nes-lab/shepherd/docs/user/virtual_storage.md

 ## Modifications

+For a more generalized `virtual storage`, the following extensions were implemented for `KiBaM`:

+- support the rate capacity effect and transients during charging (the original focuses only on discharge)
+- self discharge was added as it is relevant for capacitors
+- a 0 % SoC will let the voltage break down to 0
+- future extension: include DC-bias effect, see section below

 Due to processing-constraints the following modifications are made implementing the model on the PRU:

 - the transient effects (e.g. the two RC elements, eq.
 4 - 7) are omitted
 - the equations (2, 3) for the open-circuit voltage and series resistor are replaced by lookup-tables (LuTs) which are generated from the model equations ahead of time
   - future plan: the quantized output voltage (due to the 128-entry LuT) may be smoothed via interpolation
 - the capacitor is modeled discretely: `V_soc(t + dt) = V_soc(t) - (1 / C_capacity) * I_batt * dt`
-- self discharge was added as it is relevant for capacitors

 ## Comparison of Models